IN/0240/EN - PROCESS MODELING AND SIMULATION

 “Fenomeni di Trasporto”, R. Byron Bird, Warren E. Stewart and Edwin N. Lightfoot, Casa Editrice Ambrosiana, Milano

 V. Comincioli, Analisi Numerica, McGraw-Hill Italia.

-Course note are available (in italian).
+Course notes are available on Moodle..